ogtomi/-epidemic_outbreak_prediction_model/README.md

-System predicting the risk of  new epidemic outbreaks based on internet searches
+System developed to predict the risk of an epidemic outbreak based on internet searches.
+The system was based on the analysis of the search results from the Google search engine.
+The data is then further processed so that it can be used as an exogenous input in the autoregressive model.